-- How each vessel in the group will be removed including description of work to be performed and timeline - Any potential collaborating organizations, including subcontractors - Listing of equipment owned or controlled by contractor and readily available for work - Qualifications, including - Prior experience performing water-based construction or removal activities - Organization, size, and structure - Proposed staff qualification (i.e., resumes for professional staff, experience for field staff, etc.) - Understanding of work to be performed - Certifications (if applicable) - Contact information for at least three (3) client references
+- Listing of equipment owned or controlled by contractor and readily available for work - Qualifications, including - Prior experience carrying out marine assessments to determine vessel condition including the seaworthiness of vessels, performing water-based salvaging or removal activities, and cleaning/removal of hazardous materials - Organization, size, and structure - Proposed staff qualification (i.e., resumes for professional staff, experience for field staff, etc.) - Understanding of work to be performed - Certifications (if applicable) - Contact information for at least three (3) client references

-Budget: Because the funding source for this project is federal funds and must be awarded in accordance with 2 CFR 200.325, contractors are limited to 10% profit; therefore, proposed project budget should be presented with profit identified as a separate line item from costs.
+Budget: Because the funding source for this project is federal funds and must be awarded in accordance with 2 CFR 200.324, contractors are limited to 10% profit; therefore, proposed project budget should be presented with profit identified as a separate line item from costs.